Online Fair Allocation of Perishable Resources: Fundamental Limits of Perishability: Lower Bounds

+In the presence of perishable resources, a decision-maker must contend with two obstacles: $(i)$ the aggressiveness of the perishing process, and $(ii)$ errors in the perishing prediction $\sigma$.
+In this section we formalize the impact of these two challenges.
+Namely, we identify classes of perishing processes for which there is no hope of achieving the optimal fair allocation, $B/N$, and derive lower bounds on any algorithm's performance as a function of a salient quantity that captures both the aggressiveness of perishing, as well as the quality of the prediction $\sigma$.
 In the remainder of the section, we say that an online algorithm is {\it feasible} over a sample path if it does not run out of budget.
 Note that, if an algorithm is infeasible over a sample path, it necessarily achieves $\Denv = \Theta(1)$.